 - 2 to 3 slices of Swiss cheese

 - Melt butter over flat top griddle/sizable cast-iron skillet to toast rye bread slices.

-- Season burgers w/salt & pepper, then grill on a flat top.
+- Season burgers with salt & pepper, then grill on a flat top.

 - Cook the burgers to medium-rare or desired doneness.

-- Put olive oil on griddle and grill onions until caramelized.
+- Put olive oil on the griddle and grill onions until caramelized.

 - Melt Swiss cheese slices over each burger.

-- Assemble Patty Melt by placing cheeseburgers over one slice each rye toast, top with caramelized Onions, and then remaining slices of rye toast.
+- Assemble Patty Melt by placing cheeseburgers over one slice of each rye toast, top with caramelized onions, and then the remaining slices of rye toast.